isomerpages/enterprisesg-switch/index.md

       title: Meet your Top 60 startups
       subtitle: SLINGSHOT 2025
       id: infopic
-      description: Learn more about the Top 60 startups selected from over 6,800 global applications who will be pitching at the finals from 29–31 October!
+      description: Learn more about the Top 60 startups, selected from over 6,800 global applications, that competed for the grand prize at last year's SLINGSHOT finals!
       button: Learn more
       url: /slingshot/2025-edition/
       image: /images/2024/2024_slingshot_Top_50_web.jpg